-Number three is the results with featured snippets get slightly higher click through rate than those without them.
-Now, this was debated quite a bit earlier this year in 2020, when Google made the shift of how it's going to display links with featured snippets.
+Number three is the results with featured snippets get a slightly higher click-through rate than those without them.
+Now, this was debated quite a bit earlier this year in 2020, when Google made the shift of how it’s going to display links with featured snippets.

 What concerned a lot of people is that, do feature snippets get the kind of traffic that a position one would get?
 The exact numbers were 39.6% click-through-rate for results with featured snippets, as opposed to 37% with the results without them.